Virumandikkum Sivanandikkum

-Virumandikum Sivanandikum is a 2016 Indian Tamil-language comedy drama film directed by Vincent Selva and starring debutante Sanjay and Arundhati Nair with Thambi Ramaiah in an important role.
-The film was dubbed in Hindi as Royal Treat.
+Virumandikkum Sivanandikkum is a 2016 Indian Tamil-language comedy drama film directed by Vincent Selva and starring debutante Sanjay and Arundhati Nair with Thambi Ramaiah in an important role.

 Plot

 Shiva, who is not interested a government job, does business with his friend.
 They borrow money from an evil moneylender and pay back the money with interest.
 Shiva and his friend end up in money issues, A director, Ganduchamy, who is a fraud, makes a movie with Shiva as the protagonist, his friend as the antagonist, and a woman, Nandhini, as the female protagonist.
 He promises to give Shiva six lakhs for acting in the film.
 Vincent Selva works as the cameraman for the film.
 The director shoots the film without Nandhini knowing that she is a part of the film.
 After shooting for the film, Shiva falls in love with Nandhini.
 Sivanandi, the head of a village, finds out that Shiva was part of a film with Nandhini, a girl who ran away from her village, after Vincent Selva posts the film on YouTube.
 Nandhini's father, Virumandi is the head of Sivanandi's rival village.
 How the rival villages solve their problems and whether or not Shiva will reunite with Nandhini form the rest of the story.